AndyKnight09/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start from an existing architecture and then make incremental improvements.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use the LeNet architecture (similar to that used for the traffic sign classification project).
+I thought this model might be appropriate because it is used to identify features in images.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+While the model didn't appear to be overfitting it performed poorly on the simulator when it attempted to drive the vehicle autonomously.

-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I then moved over to the Nvidea architecture.
+This performed better in the simulator but I noticed that the model had a low mean squared error on the training set but a higher mean squared error on the validation set.
 This implied that the model was overfitting.

+This manifested during simulation in the model driving near the centre of the second track (over the dashed lines) but on the first track it was steering to one side of the track and driving over the lane markings.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that it included a number of dropout layers.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Then I retrained the network and adjusted the number of epochs to run so that the model wasn't overfitting.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At this point the vehicle was able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final model architecture is based on the NVidea architecture (see earlier for a full description of each layer).

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behaviour, I first recorded a lap of track one using centre lane driving.
+Here is an example image of centre lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded another lap of track one driving in the opposite direction.

+Then I repeated this process on track two in order to get more data points.

+I made use of the centre camera image with the original steer angle to teach the model centre lane driving.
+I then augmented the data set with the left and right camera images.
+For these images I used a steering correction of +/-0.3 to teach the model how to recover when it deviates from the centre of the road.
+For example, here are the centre, left and right images with steer angle corrections:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+In addition to driving in the opposite direction, I also flipped images and angles and added these to the training data set.
+I thought that this would prevent the model from favouring steering in one direction over another and would help teach the model about the symmetry of the problem being solved.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+###TODO: Train it on some tough corners

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by turning the images into grayscale.
+I found this helped especially when I was using a mixture of training data from the two tracks (one being brown cobbles and two being black tarmac).

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10.
+When more epochs were used the validation loss stopped decreasing while the training loss kept decreasing (suggesting overfitting) as seen here:

+![alt text][image7]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.